 You must comply with our policies on confidential information.
 Unauthorized access, use or distribution of confidential information violates our policies and may be illegal.
-Your obligation to protect confidential information continues even after you leave Morgan Stanley, and you must return all such information in your possession or control upon your departure.
+Your obligation to protect confidential information continues even after you leave Morgan Stanley, and you must return all confidential information in your possession or control upon your departure and, if requested, execute an affidavit affirming your compliance with your obligations relating to such information.